• Skip to primary navigation

 • Once the fish has marinated, remove the dish from the refrigerator and transfer it to a pre-heated oven (200C / 400F).
 Leave the dish covered with the tinfoil.

 • Bake for 15 minutes.
 The actual cooking time will depend on the thickness of the fish.
-The fish will be cooked when it flakes easily when prodded with a fork, and is completely white on this inside.
+The fish will be cooked when it flakes easily when prodded with a fork, and is completely white on the inside.

 • To serve, place the fish on a plate and spoon the sauce over.
 Serve with boiled potatoes and peas on the side.